The case of Albert DeSalvo, the suspected Boston Strangler, lends new meaning to the words “sketchy” and “star chamber justice.”

 Prison psychiatrist Robey testified that “Albert so badly wanted to be The Strangler.”

 Star Chamber Crew Takes Over

-Smoking gun that something is not right: Only after he was charged with rape did he give a detailed confession of his activities as the Boston Strangler, both under hypnosis induced by William Joseph Bryan and also without hypnosis during interviews with Assistant Attorney General John Bottomly.
+Smoking gun that something is not right: Only after he was charged with rape did he give a detailed confession of his activities as the Boston Strangler, both under hypnosis induced by the infamous William Joseph Bryan and also without hypnosis during interviews with Assistant Attorney General John Bottomly.

 To understand just how sketchy this was, read our post “William Joseph Bryan: Sirhan’s Handler and Set-Up Miastro Extraordinaire.”
 Bryan was the CIA’s leading MK Ultra mind control handler and had been involved with a number of projects.
 Bailey brought Bryan in.

 Bryan’s career as an operative was discussed in a recent podcast: William Ramsey and Russ Winter Discuss Mind Control